 When menopause hormone therapy isn’t indicated.

 This post reviews the symptoms that hormones don’t fix and the situations when we don’t recommend prescribing hormones.
+And some deeper dives into what people might read or hear about on-line.

 How long can you stay on hormone therapy?